sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 7. ### What are components?
-    Components are the most basic UI building block of an Angular app which formed a tree of Angular components.
-These components are subset of directives.
-Unlike directives, components always have a template and only one component can be instantiated per an element in a template.
+    Components are the most basic UI building block of an Angular app, which form a tree of Angular components.
+These components are a subset of directives.
+Unlike directives, components always have a template, and only one component can be instantiated per element in a template.
     Let's see a simple example of Angular component
     ```typescript
     import { Component } from '@angular/core';